Selling final expense insurance CAN be a lucrative and rewarding career.

 I’ve had final expense sales jobs where my leads were (to my surprise) shared with other agents.

-Once I ran into the SAME agent and ALL prospects promised they sent in one card, I realized I was getting screwed!
+Once I ran into the SAME final expense insurance agent and ALL prospects promised they sent in one card, I realized I was getting screwed!

 What I did was put a middle man in the way of a quality flow of leads.